March 30, 2022Review Recipe

-With sharp chef’s knife, cut off the stalk end of cob just above first row of kernels.
-Place 3 or 4 ears at a time on microwave-safe plate and microwave on full power for 30 to 60 seconds.
-Hold each ear by uncut end in 1 hand.
-Shake ear up and down until cob slips free, leaving behind husk and silk.
+With a sharp chef’s knife, cut off the stalk end of the cob just above the first row of kernels.
+Place 3 or 4 ears at a time on a microwave-safe plate and microwave on full power for 30 to 60 seconds.
+Hold each ear by the uncut end in one hand.
+Shake the ear up and down until the cob slips free, leaving behind husk and silk.

-You will want to grill your corn on the cob first and then add any spices or toppings once it comes of the grill.
+You will want to grill your corn on the cob first and then add any spices or toppings once it comes off the grill.

 Grilled Corn on the Cob

-- salt and butter to tast other other preferred seasonsings
+- salt and butter to taste (or other preferred seasonings)

 - Husk the corn, removing all husks and silks.

 - Place the ears of corn on the oiled cooking grates.
-Cook for approximately 14 minutes, turning corn every 2 to 3 minutes and closing the lid between each.
+Cook for approximately 14 minutes, turning corn every 2 to 3 minutes and closing the lid in between.

-- Remove corn from the grill.
+- Remove the corn from the grill.
 Season the corn with salt and butter, or as desired.